 Not committing to the remote experience.

 In hindsight, we didn't make much of an effort to overcome the challenges we faced while I was working remotely.
 Once a month, I would fly to Texas and spend a week working in the office.
 Time in the office was always far more productive than when I was in California.
 One factor was that my co-workers tried to be considerate by not interrupting me throughout the day when I was remote.
-While we utilize chat tools like Slack, we hadn't yet embraced video chat.
+While we utilize chat tools like Slack and a virtual pbx for calls, we hadn't yet embraced video chat.
 Face-to-face meetings are essential to productive teams, whether in person or using video.
 We used video during our weekly all-hands scoreboard meeting, but that was often wrought with technology issues.

 More insight on video chat is that it can be challenging when you have one person connecting to a room of 20 people vs. 21 people connecting individually online.
 In some ways, this is a great illustration of the problem we faced.
 I was one person connecting to a bigger team vs. a team of individuals connecting online.